 The straps include two nylon loops that may be used to connect other accessories, such as those from Boundary Supply.
-The sternum strap attachment method is also present, which isn’t ideal.
-It’s slipped out a couple times while we’ve been using the pack, including once without our involvement…
+Unfortunately, the sternum strap attachment method is also present, which isn’t ideal.
+It’s slipped out several times while we’ve been using the pack, including once without our involvement.

-Surprisingly, this is something we’ve seen on a number of other packs.
-In principle, the “detachable sternum strap” concept is fantastic, however it only works if the sternum strap remains in place after it’s been connected.
-Unfortunately, we don’t have high hopes for this sternum strap, and we suggest either removing it completely or making a mental point to buckle it at all times so it doesn’t slip out.
-The magnetic fidlocks utilized for the sternum strap buckles, on the other hand, have been a breeze to operate.
+Surprisingly, this is something we’ve seen on several other packs.
+In principle, the “detachable sternum strap” concept is fantastic.
+However, it only works if the sternum strap remains in place after it’s been connected.
+Unfortunately, we don’t have high hopes for this sternum strap, and we suggest either removing it entirely or making a mental point to buckle it at all times, so it doesn’t slip out.
+The magnetic flocks utilized for the sternum strap buckles, on the other hand, have been a breeze to operate.

 The bottom of the shoulder straps are likewise adjustable, and there are some plastic strap-keepers to keep any extra straps in place.
-The shoulder strap adjustment straps don’t slide very easily through the buckles, which is a little niggle.
+The shoulder strap adjustment straps don’t slide very quickly through the buckles, which is a minor niggle.
 It’s not a huge issue, but we felt it was worth mentioning.

-The waist belt, on the other hand, is quite basic and does not disperse a lot of weight.
-We’re not too concerned about this since you don’t absolutely need it for a pack of this size.
-It still keeps the pack tight to your back, which is beneficial, but it doesn’t do anything else.
+On the other hand, the waist belt is quite basic and does not disperse a lot of weight.
+We’re not too concerned about this since you don’t need it for a pack of this size.
+It still keeps the group tight to your back, which is beneficial, but it doesn’t do anything else.

-The LFT foam on the back panel, which completes the harness system, is thick and soft.
-It features a ridged pattern and some mesh to aid ventilation and prevent back perspiration.
+The LFT foam on the back panel completes the harness system and is thick and soft.
+In addition, it features a ridged pattern and mesh to aid ventilation and prevent back perspiration.

 On the back panel, there is also a tiny lash strap that you may use to hold the shoulder straps tight to the pack and prevent them from sliding.
-If that’s your thing, it may also be used as a baggage pass-through.
+It may also be used as a baggage pass-through if that’s your thing.